fdarian/whap/README.md

 2. **Environment variables** (`WEBHOOK_URL`)
 3. **Configuration file** (`whap.json`)

 Webhook URLs without phone numbers are used as fallback URLs when no phone-specific mapping exists.
+If multiple fallback URLs are provided, the first entry in `whap.json` is used when `WEBHOOK_URL` is not set.

 ## Template System